Hymn: Development of Christian hymnody

 The Methodist Revival of the 18th century created an explosion of hymn-writing in Welsh, which continued into the first half of the 19th century.
-The most prominent names among Welsh hymn-writers are William Williams Pantycelyn and Ann Griffiths.
-The second half of the 19th century witnessed an explosion of hymn tune composition and congregational four-part singing in Wales.
+The most prominent Welsh hymn-writers are William Williams Pantycelyn and Ann Griffiths.
+The second half of the 19th century witnessed an explosion of hymn-tune composition and congregational four-part singing in Wales.

-Along with the more classical sacred music of composers ranging from Charpentier (19 Hymns, H.53 - H.71) to Mozart to Monteverdi, the Catholic Church continued to produce many popular hymns such as Lead, Kindly Light, Silent Night, O Sacrament Most Holy, and Faith of Our Fathers.
+Along with the more classical sacred music of composers ranging from Charpentier (19 Hymns, H.53 - H.71) to Mozart and Monteverdi, the Catholic Church continued to produce many popular hymns such as "Lead, Kindly Light", "Silent Night", "O Sacrament Most Holy", and "Faith of Our Fathers".